Jocko2121/app.PromptGen/docs/event-listener-refactor-plan.md

 *   **Dropdown Bug & Render Inefficiency (Step 4):** During the refactor of the Prompt Builder, we discovered a bug where dropdown menus would close instantly.
 The initial fix (`setTimeout`) failed, revealing a deeper issue: the global `render()` function is too "brute-force," rebuilding entire sections of the DOM for minor state changes.
     *   **Decision:** The immediate fix is to make the specific event handler (`handleComponentSelect`) more "surgical" by updating the DOM directly.
 The larger, strategic decision is to formally plan a new phase of work to audit all `render()` calls and refactor them to be more targeted and efficient, improving both performance and stability.

+*   **Complex Persistence Bugs (Step 5):** The refactor of the Database Components Admin Panel revealed a cascade of complex, interrelated bugs that were initially misdiagnosed.
+The core problem of state not persisting was not due to a single error, but a combination of several deep issues:
+    *   **An Obsolete Caching Service:** A legacy `state-persistence.js` service with an auto-save feature was silently overwriting database changes, causing initial confusion.
+The service was completely removed.
+    *   **Silent Transaction Failures:** A custom test script revealed that the `better-sqlite3` library's transaction wrappers were being used incorrectly in `src/db/operations.js`, causing database writes to fail silently.
+This was a latent bug affecting multiple operations.
+The fix was to remove the wrappers and execute SQL commands directly.
+    *   **State Initialization Flaws:** The `fetchAndInitializeData` and `renderBuilderPallet` functions were not correctly using the persisted data from the database to build the client-side `appState`, leading to the UI being rendered from incorrect default values.
+    *   **The True Root Cause (Architectural Mismatch):** The final, most fundamental issue was that the UI provided controls for state (e.g., the visibility of a component group within a specific prompt set) that had no corresponding field or table in the database schema.
+    *   **Decision:** The architecture was corrected by adding a `prompt_sets` table and a `prompt_set_component_visibility` linking table to the database.
+This created a scalable and robust system for managing UI state, finally resolving the persistence bug.
+This lengthy process underscored the principle: if state needs to persist, it must have a place to be persisted.

 ---
 ## Phase 4: Render Optimization (Future Work)